ObEngine/ObEngine/README.md

   print("Hello World");
 end
 ```
-#### Hello-World is game console
+#### Hello-World in game console
-Does exactly the same thing than the first one except that it prints "Hello World" is the game console (F1 to open console)
+Does exactly the same thing than the first one except that it prints "Hello World" in the game console (F1 to open console)
 ```lua
 Import("Core.Console") -- Import Console API from C++